cloudacademypilot/sql-migration-prerequisites-lab/steps/3_target-environment-network-validation/documentation.md

 ## Prerequisites

-## Exercise 1: Connecting to target virtual machine via RDP
+## Exercise 1: Connecting to virtual machine via RDP

 1. Go to **Azure portal** and click on hamburger button ☰ on top-left side and select **Resource groups**.
 Select the resource group deployed in the Azure Portal.
 Amongst the list of resources, open the **virtual machine** starting with name ```DMA```.